yewstack/yew/docs/src/concepts/router.md

 ### RouteService

-Communicates with the browser to get and set Routes
+Communicates with the browser to get and set Routes.

 ### RouteAgent